- Apply Now

 - A change in your enrollment status.
 For example, you originally planned to enroll full-time but subsequently decrease your enrollment to halftime status.

-- Verification is required and results in a change to information initially reported on the FAFSA.
+- Verification results in a change to information initially reported on the FAFSA.
 (For more information see “Verification”).

 IRS Data Retrieval

-The federal government requires students to inform the Center of Student Services of any grants, scholarships or benefits received from sources outside of Regis College.
-It is our policy to reduce unmet financial need and self- help (loan or work) awards before reducing grants or scholarships.
+The federal government requires students to inform the Center for Student Services of any grants, scholarships or benefits received from sources outside of Regis.
+It is our policy to reduce unmet financial need and self-help (loan or work) awards before reducing grants or scholarships.

-Studying Off Campus/Abroad — Students who choose to study abroad or off campus should consult the Office of Financial Aid regarding the availability of funds for these programs.
+Studying Off Campus/Abroad — Students who choose to study abroad or off campus should consult the Center for Student Services regarding the availability of funds for these programs.
 Institutional funds are not available for all programs.

 Aid in Subsequent Years

-Regis College financial aid decisions are made on an academic year basis.
-Renewal of financial aid awards are contingent upon maintaining satisfactory academic progress, timely reapplication for financial aid each year, continued demonstration of financial need as determined in prior years, and continued availability of funding from all sources.
+Regis financial aid decisions are made on an academic year basis.
+Renewal of financial aid awards is contingent upon maintaining satisfactory academic progress, timely reapplication for financial aid each year, continued demonstration of financial need as determined in prior years, and continued availability of funding from all sources.